Section 60 Certificates

 You must make an appointment with an accredited FDRP for an FDR intake and assessment at Mediation for Families.
 The FDRP will assess your circumstances and will determine whether your case is eligible for FDR or not eligible.
+The Section 60 certificate can be issued at any point in the process of FDR.

 An FDRP, in their discretion can issue one of the following